LaurentEsingle/LaurentEsingle.github.io/download.markdown

 - ```docker run --name veequery -d vquery/veequery-free:latest```

+It is important to map a volume as you may lose your data (data files, queries, connections, credentials) if the container is destroyed.

 **Connect to veeQuery:**

 How you connect to veeQuery will mostly depend on the location of the machine running veeQuery container.
 In the simplest scenario - running the container on your computer - you can acess the application at the following url: